 Key Artists: Frans Hals, Johannes Vermeer, Rembrandt, Judith Leyster, Jan Steen

-Key Paintings: Malle Babbe, Girl with a Broom, The Raising of the Cross, Winter Landscape with Skaters, The Steadfast Philosopher
+Key Paintings: Malle Babbe, Girl with a Broom, The Raising of the Cross, Lady Standing at a Virginal, The Abduction of Europa

 Baroque (1600 to 1750)